Tate St Ives - Modern Art, Beautiful Views & Family Friendly Fun

 - Works by very famous artists.
 There are impressive works by Matisse, Mondrian, Henry Moore and Picasso.

 - Interactive art exhibits.
-I love the art works where you can get involved.
+We love the art works where you can get involved.
 There has been several - ones where you could take a ribbon with a message on and another where you could write messages.
 These draw people in and make them happy!

 - Art work created by local children.
 I'm a bit biased as my child has contributed to several pieces that have been displayed here.
 It is wonderfully encouraging for them though and the Tate St Ives do get this just right.